wigging/pythonic/docs/README.md

 $ bundle update github-pages
 ```

-## Writing posts
+## Writing articles

-Posts are written as Markdown files located in the `docs/_posts/` folder.
+Posts are written as Markdown files located in the `docs/_articles/` folder.
 Paths in the HTML and Markdown files must start with `/pythonic`.

-The font matter for each post contains a `title` and `category` field.
-The following categories are currently in use and should be used for new posts:
+The font matter for each article contains a `title` and `date` field.

-- gettingstarted
-- strings
-- commandline